Where do Mexico cruises sail to?

 Most ports of call provide taxis, buses and scooter rentals, but well-developed tourist areas like Cancun and Puerto Vallarta are very pedestrian-friendly.

 Yes, if you're over 21 years old, carry a valid driver's license and can provide a major credit card to cover insurance costs.
 Keep in mind that car rentals can be expensive here -- some companies charge extra for "accident-prone" customers between 21 and 24 years old.

 Just about anything, but most activities are based on the beach; try fishing, diving, snorkeling, sailing, surfing or working on your tan.
 If you prefer land-based adventures, you can tour museums and archaeological sites, sample the local shopping or stay active with a hike, bike ride, tennis game or round of golf.
 Your cruise company also can provide a number of engaging activities with a full roster of shore excursions.

 Cozumel's prime spot off the Yucatan Peninsula lures most of Mexico's snorkelers and scuba enthusiasts.
 The island is wrapped by colorful coral gardens and a few fish-filled shipwrecks; a mix of shallow bays and underwater caverns provide dive sites for all skill levels.
 Cancun is popular, too, as the home of a nature preserve that attracts whale sharks between May and September.

 Mexico's Pacific coast offers similar attractions, as well as an exciting alternative: cage-diving with great white sharks.

 Do you have any photography tips for travelers in Mexico?

 Bring plenty of gear.
-Users of "point-and-shoot" digital cameras should pack rechargeable batteries, a charger, electric adaptors and high-capacity memory cards (1 gigabyte is recommended).
+Users of "point-and-shoot" digital cameras should pack rechargeable batteries, a charger, electric adaptors and high-capacity memory cards.
 If you're bringing a digital video camera, don't forget the long-life batteries, charger, adaptors and converter.